tepia-taxonomy/aist23-workshop/README.md

 * The *data* folder includes the CSV files with the different analyses carried out in our experiment.
 * The *code* folder includes the Python notebooks and additional classes to replicate the experiment.
+* The *slides* folder includes the slides presented at the workshop.

 ## Dependencies